Gleyber Torres Player Props: Yankees vs. Angels

 Gleyber Torres At The Plate

-- Torres has 91 hits to go with a slugging percentage of .421, both of which rank first among New York hitters this season.
+- Torres has 93 hits to go with a slugging percentage of .422, both of which are tops among New York hitters this season.

-- Torres is batting .478 during his last games and is riding a seven-game hitting streak.
+- Torres will look to extend his eight-game hitting streak.
+He's batting .458 in his last games.

-- Torres has picked up an RBI in 23.9% of his games this year, with two or more RBI in 14.1% of his games.
-He has also plated three or more runs in two contests.
+- Torres has an RBI in 23 of 93 games this year, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 42 of 92 games this year, and more than once 10 times.
+- In 42 of 93 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.